alxdavids/ourbbg/content/post/bradley-johnson.md

 their way closer to the _feted_ 21st position in the league table.
 On the same day, Bradley Johnson, a former player, recorded his 500th start in career football.
 Over 4 years, Johnson made nearly 150 appearances for Derby.
-Initially overshadowed by a record transfer fee, eventually becoming a well-liked and integral part of the club's midfield.
+Initially overshadowed by a record transfer fee; eventually becoming a well-liked and integral part of the club's midfield.

 Leaving in 2019, Bradley Johnson has continued to play consistently for league rivals Blackburn Rovers -- scoring twice earlier this season in a 4-0 win at Pride Park.
 Today, we wonder whether the career arc of
-Johnson: unfairly maligned for being played in poorly designed systems, and then finally being let go too soon; is emblematic of an environment that encourages the systemically poor management of individual players.
+Johnson: unfairly maligned for being played in poorly designed systems, and then finally being let go too soon; is emblematic of a squad culture that encourages the systemically poor management of individual players.
-Essentially fostering a policy that fails to highlight the talents available in the squad, and subsequently laying the blame for any consequent failures on the players themselves.
+Essentially, fostering a playing policy that fails to highlight the talents available in the squad, and subsequently laying the blame for any consequent failures on the players themselves.

 ## A record signing